microsoft/Nonprofits/VolunteerEngagement/README.md

 # Volunteer Engagement

-Volunteer Engagement 2.0 is a Power Pages React single-page application (SPA) that helps volunteers discover opportunities, apply or register for engagements, manage profile information, and review their engagements.
-This package contains the Power Pages Enhanced Data Model implementation and AI-assisted migration guidance for moving legacy Volunteer Engagement site customizations to Volunteer Engagement 2.0.
+Volunteer Engagement is a Power Pages React single-page application (SPA), built on the Microsoft Power Platform, that gives volunteers a self-service web experience to discover opportunities, apply or register for engagements, manage their profile, and review their engagements.
+This package contains the Power Pages Enhanced Data Model implementation and AI-assisted guidance for migrating legacy Volunteer Engagement site customizations to Volunteer Engagement 2.0.

 ![Volunteer Engagement home page](../Documents/img/volunteer-engagement-home-page.png)

-## Solution overview

-Volunteer Engagement provides a self-service Power Pages experience for volunteers and works with Volunteer Management, where staff create and manage engagement opportunities.
-Published opportunities from Volunteer Management are available in the Volunteer Engagement site so volunteers can interact with your organization through an external-facing web experience.

 Volunteers can use Volunteer Engagement to: